Elizabeth Monroe: Children (1786–1802)

-Death and legacy
+Death and legacy (1825–1830)

 After Monroe's terms as president expired, he and Elizabeth faced considerable debts from their years of public service, both from non-reimbursed entertaining expenses and because Monroe was forced to manage their various properties remotely.
-Monroe sold his plantation, Highland in Albemarle County to pay debts, and both retired to Oak Hill in Loudoun County, nearer Washington, D.C. and their daughter Eliza and her husband (although the Hays moved to Richmond in 1825 when he became the U.S. District Judge for Virginia).
+Monroe sold his plantation, Highland in Albemarle County to pay debts, and both retired to Oak Hill in Loudoun County, nearer Washington, D.C., and their daughter Eliza and her husband (although the Hays moved to Richmond in 1825 when he became the U.S. District Judge for Virginia).
 Although retiring, Elizabeth managed to travel to New York to visit her younger daughter, as well as other friends and relations, but made no further social visits.
 Sickly and suffering several long illnesses (including severe burns from a collapse near a fireplace a year after leaving the White House), Elizabeth died at Oak Hill on September 23, 1830, aged 62, her husband following her less than a year later, aged 73.

 She was interred at the estate, but her husband later died in New York under their daughter's care and was originally buried in that northern state.
 His remains were moved 25 years after his death to become a key attraction during the development of Hollywood Cemetery in Richmond, Virginia.
 Elizabeth's remains were reinterred there in 1903, where both spouses remain buried.

 The First Spouse Program under the Presidential $1 Coin Act authorizes the United States Mint to issue 1/2 ounce $10 gold coins and bronze medal duplicates to honor the first spouses of the United States.
 Elizabeth Monroe's coin was released in February 2008.

 A gown in the collection of the James Monroe Museum indicates Elizabeth was a petite woman, not taller than 5 feet.

-Through her mother, she is a first cousin twice-removed to President Franklin D. Roosevelt.
-(Franklin D. Roosevelt's paternal grandmother, Rebecca Aspinwall Roosevelt, was a first cousin to Elizabeth Monroe.)